peferron/air-quality/README.md

 # Air Quality

-Reads air quality measurements from a Dylos DC1100 PRO via Serial / RS-232 and pipes it through Redis, InfluxDB and Grafana to finally display in a live dashboard.
+Reads air quality measurements from a Dylos DC1100 PRO via Serial / RS-232 and pipes it through Redis running on a Raspberry Pi, InfluxDB and Grafana to finally display in a live dashboard.

 Written in Rust.
 No tests because it's a toy project. :)